 Doggy Litter Box

-You can also convert the “designated potty area” into a gravel or sandbox.
-This will require a little more training, but it an easy clean-up option and will completely protect your grass from further pet damage.
-Keep this option in mind, especially if you are a dog owner to small dogs
+You can also convert the “designated potty area” into gravel or a sandbox.
+This will require a little more training, but it is an easy clean-up option and will completely protect your grass from further pet damage.
+Keep this option in mind, especially if you are a dog owner of small dogs.
+How to save grass from dog pee?

-Tried the home remedies but they just didn’t cut it?
-Well, here are a couple of products that will definitely help control your yellow lawn woes.
+Tried the home remedies, but they just didn’t cut it?
+Well, here are a couple of products that will definitely help control your yellow lawn woes and be great methods in how to treat dog urine spots on grass.

 You may have heard of these weird magic rocks and thought, “there’s no way that’ll work!”
 Well, you’d be surprised how much they can help when used as directed.

-By placing the rocks in your dog’s bowl or fountain, it will remove excess nitrogen from the water and allow your dog’s natural, healthy levels of nitrogen excretion to once again act as a fertilizer and help your lawn regrow.
+Placing the rocks in your dog’s bowl or fountain will remove excess nitrogen from the water and allow your dog’s natural, healthy levels of nitrogen excretion to once again act as a fertilizer and help your lawn regrow.

-I know, it seems to good to be true, right?
+I know, it seems too good to be true, right?
 Well, there are a few practices that need to be followed to get the maximum effect from Dog Rocks:

 - The rock works best when left sitting in the water for 6-8 hours, so it’s recommended that you top up your pet’s bowl in the evening before bed, and replace the water completely every few days.